Chat – Out goes Messenger; In comes Skype

 Enjoy the new functions.

-Email accounts can be divided into two types – paid and free.
+By Sherry, on August 23rd, 2012 Email accounts can be divided into two types – paid and free.
 Paid email accounts include those provided by your Internet Service Provider (ISP), those provided as part of your website hosting, and those which are made available for an annual or monthly charge.
 Free email services include Gmail and Hotmail; and some services provide both free and paid accounts, for example, AOL and ATT.

 When everyone needed a lot of help with their email, paid providers made a lot of sense.
 You would contact your email provider and they would help you set up your account, reset your password, and deal with any other difficulties.
 As email use has become more and more of a commodity, many people started using the free email services.
 A major reason for having a free account was that they web-based and could be accessed from any computer, not just your own.